Working with the Variant Management Dialog

 Three choices are offered:

-• Fitted – The original component as used in the base design is also fitted/used in this variant of that design.
-For a newly added variant, all components are fitted by default, and the cells for these fitted components are empty.
-Note that individual parameters can also be varied for a fitted component, by simply typing in a new parameter value in the dialog's Component Parameters region for that Variant.
+Fitted – the original component as used in the base design is also fitted/used in this variant of the design.
+For a newly added variant, all components are fitted by default, and the cells for the fitted components are empty.
+Note that individual parameters can also be varied for a fitted component by typing in a new parameter value in the dialog's Component Parameters region for the variant.

-• Not Fitted – The original component as used in the base design is not fitted/used in this variant of that design.
-For a Not Fitted component status, the cell displays the text Not Fitted and the dialog's lower Component Parameters region will be blank.
+Not Fitted – the original component used in the base design is not fitted/used in this variant of the design.
+For a Not Fitted component status, the cell displays the text Not Fitted and the dialog's lower Component Parameters region is blank.

-• Alternate Part – This option allows a different (alternate) part to be selected.
+Alternate Part – this option allows a different (alternate) part to be selected.
 The dialog will expand to include controls to browse and locate the required replacement component.
-Once that part is chosen, the cell displays the alternate part's source Link.
-The lower Component Parameters region of the dialog will display all of the parameters in the alternate part.
+Once the part is chosen, the cell displays the alternate part's source link.
+The Component Parameters region of the dialog will display all of the parameters in the alternate part.
 See the next section for more information.

 Choosing an Alternate Part